mletenay/home-assistant-goodwe-inverter/info.md

 ## GoodWe solar inverter sensors for Home Assistant

 The component retrieves data from GoodWe solar inverter connected to local network and presents them as sensors in Home Assistant.
-GoodWe ET, EH, ES, EM, DT, D-NS and XS families of inverters are supported, other types may work too.
+GoodWe ET, EH, ES, EM, DT, D-NS, XS and BP families of inverters are supported, other types may work too.

 ## Configuration